DallasMcNeil/Block-Keeper/docs/doc.md

 * Time Detail: Number of decimal points to show for times throughout the application
 * Format Time: Times shown throughout the application will have a format of `mm:ss` rather than just seconds (e.g `1:34.23` instead of `94.23`)
 * Video Record Solves: Enables an attached webcam to video record a solve for viewing and saving after.
 See the Video Record section
+* Video Resolution: Sets the resolution of the recorded video.
+Final quality will depend on the camera
 * Record Inspection: Include inspections and just after a solve while video recording.
 * Video Autosave Location: Automatically saves recorded videos to the specified folder.
 Leave empty to not autosave.
 * Display Scrambles in Lists: Include the scramble for a solve in any exported times.